-Research suggests that warm skin is associated with getting to sleep faster.
+Research suggests that warm skin is

 A person's core body temperature is affected by their biological clock, also called their circadian rhythm.
 Circadian rhythm controls the timing of sleep, making a person feel sleepy at night and awake in the morning.